 The Firm's remuneration policy has been settled and is reviewed every three years by the Remuneration Committee or following a significant change to the business requiring an update to its internal capital adequacy assessment (the "Remuneration Policy").
 Following approval, the Remuneration Policy is shared with all staff.
-Its aims are to align risk and reward, promote sound and effective risk management, encourage responsible business conduct, ensure the capital base of the Firm is not put at risk by its remuneration incentives, and align employee's interests with the Firm's long-term strategy and objectives
+Its aims are to align risk and reward, promote sound and effective risk management (including sustainability risks1 for investment professionals throughout the performance in compliance with Article 5 of the Regulation (EU) 2019/2088 of the European Parliament and the Council ("SFDR")), encourage responsible business conduct, ensure the capital base of the Firm is not put at risk by its remuneration incentives, and align employee's interests with the Firm's long-term strategy and objectives